sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 .. math:: \hat{\beta}_c = \bar{Y}_{.c} - \bar{Y}_{..}

-Now, if you go back to the formulas that I used to describe the SS values for the two main effects, you’ll notice that these effect terms are exactly the quantities that we were squaring and summing!
-So, what’s the analog of this for interaction terms?
+Now, if you go back to the formulas that I used to describe the SS values for the two main effects, you will notice that these effect terms are exactly the quantities that we were squaring and summing!
+So, what is the analog of this for interaction terms?
 The answer to this can be found by first rearranging the formula for the group means µ\ :sub:`rc` under the alternative hypothesis, so that we get this